 "Consider the lilies, how they grow: they neither toil nor spin; but I tell you, not even Solomon in all his glory clothed himself like one of these.Luke 12:27(NASB)

-We are to consider the simple needs of a little flower in comparison with our own necessities and needs - our own concerns, worries and fears.
-For needs often morph into anguished anxieties.
-But in considering the simple life-span of a wild little lily, whose covering dress simply points to God as its sole Creator-Provider, we are charged to cast our concerns and worries upon Him, rather than to engage in anxious pursuit of worldly wants and waste our strength in worrying about our daily needs.
+When we consider God's abundant provision for a simple, little flower.. how foolish to be concerned about our own necessities and needs.
+Too often we allow our own fretful fears to overwhelm us or to morph into anguished anxieties and unnecessary worries.
+But in considering the insignificant life-span of a little, wild lily, whose covering dress simply declares God to be its sole Creator and Provider, we are charged to cast our concerns and worries upon Him, rather than to engage in anxious pursuit of worldly wants and waste our strength in fretting about our daily needs.

-The flowers of the field grow and are attired in simple beauty without care, labour, planning, management or emotional worries!
+The flowers of the field grow and are attired in simple beauty without care, labour, planning, management, or emotional worries!
 How much more will our heavenly Father care for us, who are His blood-bought children.
-Fear displaces faith in God, unbelief deposes belief in His word and worry dislodges simple trust in God as our faithful Provider.
+When fear is fermented in our heart, it displaces our faith in God.
+It is unbelief that deposes faith in His word and it is worry that dislodges a simple dependence on God, as our faithful Provider.

-Let us replace fear with faith and reflect upon; think about; mull over; ponder; contemplate and simply consider - the lilies and how they grow: they neither toil nor spin; but I tell you, not even Solomon in all his glory clothed himself like one of these.
+Perfect love casts out fear, so let us replace fear with faith and let us... reflect upon; think about; mull over; ponder; contemplate and simply consider the lilies of the field and how they grow: they neither toil nor do they spin; but we read in the gospels, not even Solomon in all his glory clothed himself like one of these.

-Father God I thank You for the timely reminders throughout Your word that I am to cast all my concerns on You – all my physical, emotional, financial, relational, daily worries and fears – knowing that all things are under Your sovereign control.
-Thank You for providing all I have needed, and may I develop right-thinking in the everyday needs and necessities of life, knowing that every worry starts with a simple doubt against Your goodness – but that doubt is displaced when we trust in the Lord with all our heart and don’t lean on our own understanding.
-Help me to trust you in all things – this I pray in Jesus name, AMEN.
+Father God, I thank You for the timely reminders throughout Your word that I am to cast all my concerns on You – all my physical, emotional, financial, relational, and daily worries and fears – knowing that all things are under Your sovereign control.
+Thank You for providing all I have ever needed, and may I develop the right attitude towards my everyday needs and the necessities of life.
+Keep me mindful that worry starts with a simple doubt about Your goodness – but doubt is displaced when we trust in You with all our heart and don’t lean on our own understanding.
+Help me to trust You in all things – this I pray in Jesus' name, AMEN.